Molesox/BookStore/readme.md

 # Multithreaded BookStore

 Welcome to the bookstore project that we created for the Operating Systems course at UniFR.
+The general structure we chose tries to reflect the real world pretty closely :
+There is a class for John, the librarian, another for the customer(s), and a main file to run the program.
+Outside of those main files, there are utilities that help represent the books, the shelves and the library itself, as well as another to contain the semaphore structure.

+In our case, the library is a vector of shelves.
+Each shelf (representing a genre) is a hashmap (unordered_map).
+This structure helps to keep book searches and changes fast and relatively efficient, which is not really necessary, but is always a good thing to have.
+It also helps to keep code changes simple and clean.

+An important choice we made after designing the backbone for the project is to automatically read in a huge amount of books at startup from a database found online.
+There are, at the time of writing, 16559 books in this database.

 ## Getting Started